nevah-evans/SVG-Logo-Maker/README.md

 # SVG-Logo-Maker

 This application can be used to create a simple SVG logo using prompts in the terminal of your editor (such as VS Code), rendering a finished product within a new file.
+A link for a walkthrough video can be found at the bottom of the README for those who prefer a visual guide.

 ## Installation